-What is the hardest part of your work?
+What is the hardest part about your work?

-Tell us about your journey of finding a job in Riyadh.
+Tell us about your journey of starting your own business in Riyadh.

-What advice would you give women considering starting their own business/ OR seeking employment in the Kingdom?
+What advice would you give women considering starting their own business in the Kingdom?

 Where can creative women go to network in Riyadh?